 - The Central Mediterranean empty of SAR NGO vessels

 Six NGO ships are still under detention or prevented from conducting their lifesaving missions in the Central Mediterranean by Italian authorities.
 While the Aita Mari, the Ocean Viking, the Sea-Watch 3, the Sea-Watch 4 and the Mare Jonio have been hindered from operating for several weeks to several months (see our previous Eyes on the Med issue), the Alan Kurdi has been placed under administrative detention by Italian authorities for the second time this year on October 9.

-The non-detention of the ship Open Arms of the NGO Proactiva-Open Arms following a Port State Control (PSC) conducted after a quarantine period in the port of Palermo, Italy, offers a glimmer of hope.
-On October 3rd, the Spanish NGO vessel successfully passed a Port State Control (PSC).
+The non-detention of the ship Open Arms of the NGO Proactiva-Open Arms following an administrative check by Italian Coastguard conducted on October 3 after a quarantine period in the port of Palermo, Italy, offers a glimmer of hope.
 The ship is now in Barcelona, getting ready to go back to sea.
 Nonetheless, in the meantime, it has been nearly two weeks now that there have not been any SAR NGO vessels operating in the Central Mediterranean while departures continue.